Prateek2709/ForwardAir-Project/README.md

-This project involves creating a conversational RAG chatbot with memory fetaure created using OpenAI and LangChain frameworks.
+This project involves creating a conversational RAG chatbot with memory feature created using OpenAI and LangChain frameworks.
+Furthermore, it assigns unique user and conversation IDs each time a new chat is created, and allows the users to download (PDF chats), retrieve and continue old chats using those IDs.
+The main.py file works on a FastAPI framework while the final.py works ona Streamlit web UI.